gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 There are three main modes of analysis:

-* DC analysis: The time varying behaviour of reactive elements is ignored.
+* **DC analysis:** The time varying behaviour of reactive elements is ignored.
   * Basic DC analysis: Analysis of the circuit with each voltage/current source at a single DC level.
   * Swept DC analysis: Basic DC analysis but repeated at a number of different DC input levels for the voltage/current sources.
-* AC analysis: The simulator outputs magnitude and phase information as a function of frequency.
+* **AC analysis:** The simulator outputs magnitude and phase information as a function of frequency.
+Good for analyzing passive and op-amp based analogue filters.
-* Transient analysis: The entire circuit, including DC and reactive elements is simulated.
+* **Transient analysis:** The entire circuit, including DC and reactive elements is simulated.
 The output is the voltage and currents at each node as a function of time.

 Although KiCad allows you to configure modes of analysis through the simulation GUI window, this information is not saved with the schematic and gets lost every time you restart.
 I recommend you add a text string on the schematic instead.